Sea kayak tours in NZ are popular adventures for both domestic and international tourists. Everyone has questions, here

 Yes of course!
 Kayaking is easy and if you have never done it before you will love how close to the water you are.
 Its a great way to see the coastline!!

 Our base is located about 10 minutes outside of Paihia.
 Essentially this is only where we store the kayaks, vehicles and the gear.
 This is why we pick up for our day tours or meet on the beach for our Haruru falls tour.
 For rentals we drop them off where needed which makes it lots easier for our customers.
 Our Bay of Islands tours are outstanding for groups, as are our Bay of Islands tours from cruise ships.
-If you want to talk the best is to call or email us and we will help you with any questions you might have.
+If you want to talk, please call or email us and we will help you with any questions you might have.

 On our tours and for our rental fleet we mainly use top of the range Barracuda Expedition kayaks which are as light as fiberglass but made out of tough plastic and hold roughly 210 litres of gear .
 In our singles we use 5 meter Mission Eco Bezhig and Old Town Cayuga touring kayaks which hold roughly 160 litres of gear.
 On all our tours double kayaks will mostly be used except for odd numbers!
 Trust us when we say in a double you will see more and use half the energy……..
 As long as your friend at the back is paddling!